emilyc8685/sep10-freedom-project/blog/entry02.md

 To find some softwares and hardware that was created in my topic I first googled "Education softwares" I got a lot of results of common softwares like Google Classroom and Kahoot.
 Instead I searched "unique educational softwares/apps" and "unique educational gadgets/hardware which helped me get the results I wanted.

 ## Engineering Design Process (EDP)
 I'm on my second stage of the engineering design process which is to research the problem about my topic, education.
 One problem I found while researching is how distracting technology can be for students.
 Social media and video games can be distracting and unmotivate students to learn more.
 While researching I found some softwares and hardwares that can motivate students to learn from and stay engaged in.
-I continue to brainstorm possible solutions
+I continue to brainstorm possible solutions about technology in my topic.

 ## Skills
 #### Note-taking